jguamie/system-design/notes/map-reduce.md

 ## Fault Tolerance
 ### Worker Failure
 * The master periodically pings every worker.
 If a worker fails to respond in time:
-  * If tasks have an In-progress state, the master changes the worker's tasks to Idle.
+  * If tasks have an In-Progress state, the master changes the worker's tasks to Idle.
 Next, the master reschedules the tasks onto other workers.
   * For map tasks in a Completed state, the tasks need to be rescheduled because the output is on the failed machine's local disk and therefore, it is inaccessible.
   * For reduce tasks in a Completed state, the tasks do not need to be rescheduled as the output is stored on GFS.
 * MapReduce is resilient to a large number of worker failures.
 In one example, network maintenance caused 80 machines to become unreachable.
 The MapReduce master rescheduled the tasks onto other machines and was able to successfuly complete the MapReduce operation.
 ### Master Failure
 * The master periodically writes checkpoints for its data structures.
 If the master dies, a new master will be started from the last checkpointed state.
 If this fails, the MapReduce computation is aborted and the client will have to retry the MapReduce operation.
 ## Atomic Commits
 * Write outputs by map and reduce tasks are atomic commits.
-In-progress tasks write output to private temporary files.
+In-Progress tasks write output to private temporary files.
 * When a map task completes, the worker sends a list of the *R* temporary files to the master.
 The master records the *R* file names into its data structure.
 Map tasks produce *R* output files, one per reduce task.
 * When a reduce task completes, the reduce worker atomically renames its temporary output file to the user-defined final output file.
 Reduce tasks produce one file.
 ## Locality